Orlando Magic to Host Southwest Airlines Orlando Pro Summer League

 · Four 10-minute quarters

-· Teams will be in the penalty on the 5th team foul of each quarter
+· Teams will be in the penalty on the 10th team foul of each quarter or second in the last

 · Each team will play five games over the seven-day event